rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/keycapture.md

 *  Hot keys such as phone keys or 'soft' buttons, those whose function changes based on the running application.
 *  The Home key on the ET1 device.
+*  On Android keypad devices, the ESC key behaves like a back button.
+User need to ensure to set the dispatch value to false or else the application will go into background and it will not perform the user defined action.
 </pre>